ForeCyberSec/eCPPT-Notes/Command-list.md

 # Metasploit

-//use the socks4a module for pivoting with proxychains
+- use the socks4a module for pivoting with proxychains

-//we can use this and set the session to an active meterpreter session to scan the network from a victim machine if needed
+- we can use this and set the session to an active meterpreter session to scan the network from a victim machine if needed

-use post/multi/gather/ping_sweep
+# use post/multi/gather/ping_sweep

-//helpful post-exploit enum scripts here
+- helpful post-exploit enum scripts here

-run post/windows/gather/
+# run post/windows/gather/

-//use this module to set up the pivoting environment if not using proxychains, the mapping the network video explains this if help is needed
+- use this module to set up the pivoting environment if not using proxychains, the mapping the network video explains this if help is needed

-use post/windows/manage/autoroute
+# use post/windows/manage/autoroute

 ---------------------------------